Is your move to France actually ready?

 Common Mistakes to Avoid

 Signing without reading the charges clause carefully is the most frequent lease mistake we see.
 Americans often focus on the base rent and overlook the charges structure.
 A base rent of 900 euros with 200 euros of provisions pour charges that regularly runs over is effectively a higher monthly cost than the headline figure suggests.
 Always ask for the last reconciliation before signing.
+A French lease is much harder to leave than to sign, so if anything in yours reads oddly, a consulting call before you commit is worth it.

 The second most common mistake is not documenting the apartment sufficiently at move-in.
 Americans often assume that a landlord would never claim damage that was clearly pre-existing.
 In our experience, deposit disputes almost always come down to move-in documentation.
 If it is not in the etat des lieux d'entree, it did not exist.